Position Description & Responsibilities

 Master’s degree in education or related area.
 Experience working in a higher education setting is desirable, especially working with undergraduate and/or graduate students.
 Experience working with PreK-12 schools and/or the Massachusetts Department of Elementary & Secondary Education (DESE) regarding licensure and field-based experiences is required.
 Commitment to and experience with diversity, equity, inclusion in educational settings.
 Active initial or professional license is desired.
 Excellent organizational and communication skills.

-Merrimack College is committed to building a culturally and racially diverse community, based on the values of diversity, equity and inclusion.
-We strongly encourage applications from members of historically underrepresented groups.
-Candidates should describe in their application previous experience related to equity, diversity, and inclusion, as well as how they will engage in fostering a culture that values diversity and inclusive excellence at Merrimack College.
+Merrimack College seeks candidates who understand, respect and can contribute to Merrimack’s Augustinian mission and values and advance our work in the area of diversity, equity and inclusion.
+We strongly encourage applications from members of underrepresented groups.
+All candidates should describe in their application previous experience related to equity, diversity, and inclusion, as well as how they will engage in fostering a culture that supports our Augustinian mission, our Catholic faith and our values of diversity, equity and inclusion.

 Merrimack College is an Equal Opportunity Employer.